-Ebola, a deadly virus gets its name from Ebola river (Democratic Republic of Congo) where it was first found.
+Ebola, a deadly virus gets its name from the Ebola River (Democratic Republic of Congo) where it was first found.
 Ebola is a rare but deadly virus that causes bleeding inside and outside the body.

 The Ebola virus is as yet predominant in central and West African countries.
-The recent outbreak of Ebola in Guinea and some coastal regions has created headlines which has terrified the entire world.
-The rapid killing hemorrhagic fever kills 90% of the people infected.
+The recent outbreak of Ebola in Guinea and some coastal regions has created headlines that have terrified the entire world.
+The rapid killing of hemorrhagic fever kills 90% of the people infected.
 It spreads commonly through people by contact with the skin or bodily fluids of an infected animal, like a monkey, chimp, or fruit bat.
 Then it moves from person to person the same way.
 Those who are caregivers to a sick person or cremate the dead from the disease often get it.
 Other ways to get Ebola include touching contaminated needles or surfaces.
-Ebola cannot be acquired from air, water, or food.
+Ebola cannot be acquired from the air, water, or food.
 The symptoms become visible between 2 to 21 days of acquiring the infection.
-The symptoms could include High fever, headache, sore throat, body weakness and muscle aches, loss of appetite.
-However it is important to note that a person having Ebola virus cannot pass it to others till the time these symptoms are there.
+The symptoms could include High fever, headache, sore throat, body weakness, and muscle aches, loss of appetite.
+However, it is important to note that a person having the Ebola virus cannot pass it to others till the time these symptoms are there.